GitHub

 Considerations:

-Add your token from 1. to a variable called DEBRICKED_TOKEN
+3. Add the generated token to a variable called DEBRICKED_TOKEN.

 Set up a repository within your workspace for the shared workflow: